Andrea15122001/website/content/research/index.md

 </style>
 <div class="research-page research-wide">

 This section presents my research publications, linked to their full texts.
 Additional information can be accessed by clicking on each publication.
+Below, you will also find my working papers, conference presentations, and invited talks.

 ## Publications